-This Use of Vehicles and Driver Authorization Policy (Policy) governs the use of vehicles and driver authorization for University business.
-The University of California (University) strives to operate its vehicles safely for the protection of all with whom it shares the road.
-This Policy reflects currently accepted best practices for the authorization and management of drivers operating any vehicle on behalf of the University.
+This Use of Vehicles and Driver Selection Policy (Policy) governs the use of vehicles and driver selection for University business.
+Motor vehicle accidents are the most frequent and costly claims to the University of California.
+They are also the leading cause of death in the workplace in the United States.
+The University of California, in its mission to operate its vehicles safely for the protection of all with whom it shares the road, has developed this Policy, which reflects currently accepted best practices for the selection and management of drivers operating any vehicle on behalf of the University of California.
 These best practices have proven effective in controlling misuse of vehicles and poor driving practices which lead to accidents.
-This Policy applies to all drivers who may operate any University vehicle, leased or rented vehicle, or privately owned vehicle while on University business.
+This Policy applies to all drivers who may operate any University of California vehicle, leased or rented vehicle, or privately owned vehicle while on University business.
+This Policy does not apply to vehicles supplied by Third Party Suppliers.